JMartJonesy/kickstart.nixvim/README.md

 >**NOTE**
 > I have updated this repo to use a flake approach so that it can
-> easily be incorporated in any setup.
+> easily be incorporated into any setup.
+>
+> I apologize that this change is not backwards compatible as nixvim standalone requires a specific folder structure.
+I have moved all plugins under the `/config` directory and have simplified the plugins directory structure.
+>
-> If you are looking for the previous implementation it can be found [here](https://github.com/JMartJonesy/kickstart.nixvim/tree/legacy)
+>If you are looking for the previous implementation it can be found [here](https://github.com/JMartJonesy/kickstart.nixvim/tree/legacy)

 ## Introduction